ExCALIBUR-NEPTUNE/Developers-Website/README.md

 ## Debugging Workflow Actions

 Under your repository name, click Actions.
-This shows workflow runs, beware that green/tick markings mean only that the workflow/task has completed, NOT that it succeeded.
+This lists workflow runs, beware that green/tick markings mean only that the workflow/task has completed, NOT that it succeeded.
 To find out what really happened, click on the relevant (usually latest)  workflow,